 Cucumber Mint Sugar Scrub Recipe

-Cucumber seed oil is a carrier oil rich in vitamins B and C, essential fatty acid and minerals.
-As such, it is prized for its properties when used in both skin care and hair care applications.
-This highly moisturizing oil is beneficial for those with troublesome skin conditions such as acne, psoriasis, and eczema.
-It is also prized as an anti-inflammatory and for it’s anti-aging properties.
+Cucumber seed oil is a carrier oil that has a number of natural benefits for skin care.
+This ingredient is rich in vitamins B and C, essential fatty acid and minerals.
+As such, it is prized for the properties provided by the nutrients when used in both hair and skin care applications.

+In addition to the cucumber seed oil found in my emulsified cucumber mint body scrub, this recipe also contains aloe vera oil.
 Aloe vera oil, which differs from aloe vera gel and is also a key component in my natural baking soda free palmarosa + lime deodorant recipe, is commonly used to treat skin inflammation as well as chapped skin.
 It’s also beneficial for burns, including sunburns, and can help to reduce the appearance of scars due to its high vitamin E content.

 Cucumber Mint Sugar Scrub Recipe